 AMP is committed to succession planning at every level of the organization.
 AMP staff and its Board of Trustees have developed a strategic approach for succession planning to ensure the organization is well-positioned for the future.
-In 2015, AMP announced that Mr. Trippe will be retiring effective June 30, 2016.
-On April 13, 2016, AMP announced that Ms. Steckman, who currently serves as AMP's Vice President of Accounting and Chief Accounting Officer, will succeed Mr. Trippe as Chief Financial Officer.
+On April 13, 2016, AMP announced that Ms. Steckman, who previously served as AMP's Vice President of Accounting and Chief Accounting Officer, would succeed Robert Trippe as Chief Financial Officer effective July 1, 2016.
 In early 2016, AMP announced that Mr. Bentine will be retiring from full-time work effective January 2017.
 On April 13, 2016, AMP also announced that Ms. Gerrick and Ms. McAlister, who joined the legal department in 2012 as part of the Board-approved succession planning for Mr. Bentine, will become co-general counsel effective upon Mr. Bentine's retirement.
 Both Mr. Trippe and Mr. Bentine will continue in a consultancy capacity after retirement.
 In addition, in early 2016, the organization announced that Ms. Sullivan and Ms. Thompson had been named executive vice presidents.